tryolabs/norfair/demos/motmetrics4norfair/README.md

 unzip MOT17Labels.zip
 ```

-Given that the ground truth files for the testing set is not publicly available, you will only be able to use motmetrics4norfair with the training set.
+Given that the ground truth files for the testing set are not publicly available, you will only be able to use motmetrics4norfair with the training set.

 2. Install py-motmetrics:
 ```bash